Electronic money institutions

 Electronic money issuance services in Slovenia may also be provided by electronic money institutions of Member States, either directly or via a branch, and these institutions may also distribute and redeem electronic money via an agent.
 The Bank of Slovenia is notified of the issuance (or distribution and redemption) of electronic money by electronic money institutions of Member States by the competent supervisory authority of the electronic money institution’s home country (notification of electronic money institutions).

-Under the Payment Services and Systems Act, the Bank of Slovenia administers a register of electronic money institutions and electronic money institutions with a waiver, including their agents and branches, and a list of notifications of electronic money institutions.
+Under the Payment Services, Services of Issuing Electronic Money and Payment Systems Act, the Bank of Slovenia administers a register of electronic money institutions and electronic money institutions with a waiver, including their agents and branches, and a list of notifications of electronic money institutions.